Distributed iterated elimination of strictly dominated strategies: Preliminaries

-To analyze iterated elimination of strategies from the initial game $\G$, we view such procedures as operators on the set of restrictions of $\G$.
-This set together with component-wise set inclusion forms a lattice.
+To analyze iterated elimination of strategies from the initial game $\G$, we view such procedures as operators on the finite lattice formed by the set of restrictions of $\G$ ordered by the above inclusion relation.